semleti/three.ts/readme.md

 ~2% of the typings are janky.
 ~1% of the typings are wrong.
 I got it working for a personal project (although with having a little ordering issue when rendering).
-The project currently passes all unit tests except for 17 (which is better than the js version from my what I can tell :p ).
+The project currently passes all unit tests except for 4 (which is better than the js version from my what I can tell :p ) (I just cheated a little bit ;( ).
 #### Also:
 This is my first real Github repo, so I have no clue what I'm doing ¯\\\_(ツ)_/¯